 Though Louie and his fellow felines are safest living in the great indoors, a little supervised playtime outside is a safe way to indulge a cat pining for fresh air.
 Cats are natural predators, and just chasing a leaf can help them feel like kings of the jungle.

 And yes, you can try this at home.
-Though timid or aggressive cats may not enjoy the experience, a catwalk can become a special treat for more adventurous souls.
+Though timid or temperamental cats may not enjoy the experience, a cat walk can become a special treat for more adventurous souls.
 Just don’t expect your little buddy to take to it overnight—there’s a reason so many believe that no one ever really owns a cat.

 Cats Are Not Little Dogs

 Leash training cats requires time and effort.
 Set goals: Do you want the cat to walk with you, or do you simply want to enjoy the outdoors together without fear of losing him?
 Be patient and expect to progress only as quickly as your kitty will allow.
 There’s a good chance he won’t have any idea what you’re trying to do with him at first.